Yoyodyne-Data-Science/GroupStratifiedShuffleSplit/README.md

  | **AN** | 45 | 0 |
  | **AY** | 2 | 3 |

- Model optimized using StratifiedShuffleSplit:
+ Model optimized using `StratifiedShuffleSplit`:

  |        | PN | PY |
  | ---    | --- | --- |
  | **AN** | 45 | 0 |
  | **AY** | 3 | 2 |

- Model optimized using GroupStratifiedShuffleSplitBinary:
+ Model optimized using `GroupStratifiedShuffleSplitBinary`:

   |        | PN | PY |
  | ---    | --- | --- |